 Programs and Services Provided Onsite

-The Open Door Day Resource Center provides a variety of services to registered clients to assist them with improving their living situation, helping them move them along a path of stability toward independence.
+The Day Resource Center provides a variety of services to registered clients to assist them with improving their living situation, helping them move them along a path of stability toward independence.
 Services range from access to a continental breakfast, hot showers, and free clothing to obtaining legal documents and public assistance.
-The Open Door serves approximately 160 new clients (adults 18 yrs and older) a month.
-In 2016 the Open Door had 5,298 total clients who utilized 259,836 services!
-Obviously, with only one and a half paid staff positions in the Open Door volunteers are critical to the provision of all these services!
+The Day Resource Center serves approximately 160 new clients (adults 18 yrs and older) a month.
+In 2020 this program had 3,061 total clients who utilized 159,684 services!
+Obviously, with only two and a half paid staff positions in the Day Resource Center, volunteers are critical to the provision of all these services!
 It takes 15 volunteers daily to operate the basic services provided to men and women in need.

-If you would like to know more about the Open Door program to assist you in supporting this program, whether financially or as a volunteer, please email us at firstname.lastname@example.org.
+If you would like to know more about this program to assist you in supporting this program, whether financially or as a volunteer, please email us at firstname.lastname@example.org.
 Program specific financial reports, detailed service statistics service trends, and tours, are available upon request.

 Transitional Development Program

 The Transitional Development Program provides assistance to low-income individuals and families who are at risk of losing their homes or who are prepared to make the transition from homelessness to sustainable housing.
 Both case management (financial budgeting and counseling) and financial assistance is provided after clients meet criteria specific to funding sources available at the time of need.